gohugoio/hugo/content/contribute/documentation.md

 hugo new functions/newfunction.md
 ```

-The archetype for the `functions` content type is as follows:
+The archetype for `functions` according to the Hugo theme is as follows:

 {{% code file="archetypes/functions.md" %}}
 ```yaml